Yosemite National Park Campgrounds camping information

 Yosemite Valley

 Campgrounds in Yosemite Valley (Camp 4 and Upper, Lower, and North Pines Campgrounds) put visitors right in the middle of the action, with quick access to the park’s most famous attractions.
-Camp 4 has first-come first serve sites (read about how to get a camping spot at Camp 4), while the other Yosemite Valley Campgrounds require reservations for most of the year.
+Camp 4 was previously a first-come first-serve campground, but now accepts reservations up to 7 days in advance.
+Campgrounds in Yosemite Valley require reservations for most of the year.

 Camping north of Yosemite Valley